Science, Religion and Evolution

 Science, religion and. . .

 Notice that not everything is either science or religion.
 Some things are nonsense without being either.
 Is sport a religion?
 Some people might argue that for some people it is, but even if it turns out that in some cases this literally is true, certainly it is not generally a reasonable thing to assert.
 Is sport science?
-Certainly science or scientific method can be applied to the study of sport, or used to improve performance or technology in sport, but again, sport as such cannot simply and sensibly be regarded as being science.
+Certainly science or scientific method can be applied to the study of sport, or used to improve performance or technology in sport, but again, simply and sensibly, sport as such cannot be regarded as being science.